 Brand Label Registration

 The Missouri Division of Alcohol and Tobacco Control (ATC) is responsible for registering labels as Primary American Source of Supply in compliance with Section 311.275, RSMo.
 ATC has implemented an ATC Online System that allows manufacturers, solicitors, wineries and microbreweries to electronically submit new label registrations or to make changes to previously registered labels.
-Effective January 1, 2018, you are required to use the ATC Online System for brand label.
+Since Jan.
+1, 2018, licensees have been required to use the ATC Online System for brand label.

 In order to ship alcoholic beverages to a licensed wholesaler in Missouri, a solicitor must be licensed with the Division of Alcohol and Tobacco Control using the Solicitor Application.
 For more information on alcoholic beverage licensing applications and forms, visit our Licensing page.